Country Fire Authority: Funding

 Since July 2013, fire services in Victoria have been funded by a fire service property levy on council rates.
 The CFA budgeted income for 2013–14 was $473m, of which $448m was provided by state government contributions, and $25m was internally generated (fees and charges, interest, donations, and sales of goods and services).

 Additional government funding can be provided for specific staffing or training improvements, major works, or during long-duration incidents.
 The CFA also receives some funding from the provision of goods and services to external bodies, including Fire Equipment Maintenance (FEM).
 Individual brigades receive further funds from local councils, from their own fundraising activities and through donations from the community.
 Brigades may invest money to serve as an interest-earning vehicle, providing financial security against fiscal downturns.
 Some fire brigades hold large amounts of community funds to cover costs not met by CFA.
 These costs might include, but are not limited exclusively to, additional firefighting equipment, maintenance, improving or replacing facilities (including fire stations) and brigade-owned vehicles.
 Groups and brigades have also worked together with district support staff to provide financial or practical support to brigades and groups in need.

 CFA structure

 The Country Fire Authority is established under the Country Fire Authority Act 1958 (most recently amended in September 2015).
 The Authority is controlled by a board, and falls under the portfolio of Victorian Legislative Assembly Member, The Honourable Lisa Neville, the Minister for Emergency Services since 29 November 2018.

 At 1 October 2018, CFA personnel included 34,597 volunteer firefighters, 1358 career firefighters, and 1466 administrative, instructional and supporting paid staff.

-The Authority is controlled by a 9-member board, which includes a Chairperson and Deputy Chairperson.
+The Authority is controlled by a 9-member board, which includes a chairperson and deputy chairperson.

-CFA's current CEO is Natalie MacDonald.
+CFA's current CEO is Greg Leach ASFM.

 CFA's current Chief Officer is Jason Heffernan.